 Students who are residents in a state that does not have a licensing requirement are permitted to obtain a Designated Home State (DHS) license in Texas.
 Residents from those states can take the A.D.
 Banker Texas Adjuster Licensing Course, pass our final exam, and apply through Sircon to obtain their DHS license in Texas.
 Our final exam qualifies as the state exam, so further examination is not required.

-The Texas Adjuster Online Course differs from our other prelicensing courses because the certification exam at the end of each TX Adjuster course qualifies as the actual state exam.
-Once you complete 40-hour time requirement in the course, you can access the certification exam.
+The Texas Adjuster Online Course differs from our other prelicensing courses because the final (certification) exam at the end of each TX Adjuster course qualifies as the actual state exam.
+Once you complete 40-hour time requirement in the course, you can access the final certification exam.
 This exam must be monitored by a disinterested third-party.

 Upon passing the exam, you will receive a certificate.
 The certificate must be submitted with your application for license to Sircon.
 You are not licensed as an adjuster until you receive the license from the state.

 A fingerprint background check is also required through IdentoGO.